drin/research/README.md

         Zoom           : See office hour events on calendar

 ---

+# Research

-### Explorations
+### Theorycrafting

+I always thought [theorycrafting](https://en.wikipedia.org/wiki/Theorycraft) was a fun word for a fun idea.
-Here is a table providing an overview of the various sections, or "explorations", containing blog posts, or series of blog posts for something research-y or project-based.
+This section indexes blog posts, or series of blog posts, for something research-y or project-based where I am ultimately "theorycrafting" (assuming life is a game and/or simulation).
 Some of the series below may also include short and sweet (or not sweet) side projects.

+This will be the least complete of all the sections on this website as I have found it is hard for me to take various thoughts to completion in a blog format.
+I tend to keep these thoughts in notes or just in my head, though I am trying to improve on this.

 | Type   | Name                                                                                              |
 | ------ | ------------------------------------------------------------------------------------------------- |